avsa242/sx1231-spin/README.md

 # sx1231-spin
 ---------------

-This is a P8X32A/Propeller driver object for the Semtech SX1231 UHF Transceiver.
+This is a P8X32A/Propeller driver object for the Semtech SX1231 UHF Transceiver (SPI)

 ## Salient Features

-* Feature 1
-* Feature 2
+* Set on-air bitrate
+* Set carrier center freq
+* Set carrier deviation freq
+* Set modulation type
+* Enable and read on-chip low-battery status

 ## Requirements

-* Requirement 1
+* 1 extra core/cog for the PASM SPI driver

 ## Limitations

-* Limitation 1
-* Limitation 2
+* Very early in development; may malfunction or outright fail to build

 ## TODO

-* Task item 1
-* Task item 2